 Should a further assessment be required, the school has invested in comprehensive screening tools to be carried out by our trained staff.
 Where a child is over the age of 7 and has completed at least a half term in their class, we have used the online tool: Specific Needs Assessment Profile (SNAP), which can screen for a wide range of developmental concerns and specific learning difficulties.
 SNAP has been used successfully this year to uncover specific barriers to learning.
 The tool has been instrumental in combining the views of the child, family and the class teacher, as requested by the SEND Code of Practice.

-The tool produces a thorough School and Home Report, which offer further explanations about the difficulties identified with recommendations for interventions and ways to support for both the classroom and at home.

-This year, four children from Key Stage Two have been assessed using this tool.
-Two were identified as having traits of dyslexia.
-In both instances, further investigations by qualified professionals were discussed, with families concluding that at this stage the school had a solid understanding of their needs.
-The remaining two children were identified as having difficulties with attention, impulsivity and hyperactivity.
-Further support has been sought through health referrals for each child.

-In the academic year 2020-21, the school has chosen to continue to reinvest in the tool and continue to use SNAP in identifying additional and special educational needs within the school.
+The tool produces a thorough School and Home Report, which offer further explanations about the difficulties identified with recommendations for interventions and further reading with ways to support at home.
+Further to this school-based assessment, Lexplore is a new screening tool that has also been implemented this year.
+All Year 3 children were screened this year as they entered Lower Key Stage Two.
+One pupil was identified as having traits of a specific learning difficulty such as dyslexia or dyscalculia.
+In this instance, further investigations by qualified professionals were discussed, with the family.
+Alongside reasonable adjustments in class and support at home, the parents concluded that at this age and stage the school had a solid understanding of their child's needs.
+In the academic year 2022-23, the school has chosen to continue to invest in this tool to support the identification of additional and special educational needs within the school.

+In the academic year 2021-221, the school moved to a new screening and intervention tool for assessing pupil's understanding of spoken language.
+This is the Nuffield Early Language Intervention (NELI) Programme.
+This programme is backed by Elklan, Oxford University, Nuffield Foundation and the EEF.

-For the academic year 2019-20, Suffolk County Council allocated a portion of a grant to funding Language Link for all schools.
-Elveden used this to assess all children in Reception, Year 1 and Year 2 for potential Language difficulties.
+This was used at Elveden to assess all children in Reception for potential Language difficulties.
+We also screened those in Y1 that were identified in Reception.
 We then put in place any recommendations the programme made.
 The outcomes were: